Ocugen to Host Virtual Investor & Analyst Event on April 14, 2023

-/EIN News/ -- MALVERN, Pa., April 11, 2023 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen or the Company) (NASDAQ: OCGN), a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies, biologics, and vaccines, today announced that it will host an Investor and Analyst Event on April 14, 2023, at 8 a.m.
+MALVERN, Pa., April 11, 2023 (GLOBE NEWSWIRE) -- Ocugen, Inc. (Ocugen or the Company) OCGN, a biotechnology company focused on discovering, developing, and commercializing novel gene and cell therapies, biologics, and vaccines, today announced that it will host an Investor and Analyst Event on April 14, 2023, at 8 a.m.
 ET.
 During the webcast and conference call, members of the Ocugen leadership team and key opinion leaders will review preliminary safety and efficacy results from the Phase 1/2 trial of OCU400 for the treatment of retinitis pigmentosa (RP) and Leber congenital amaurosis (LCA).

 The event will feature: